pratt-savi-810/pratt-savi-810-2018-10/projects/README.md

     ```
     [...]
     ```
-    #  download all WMA DEMs to the specified file path (a list called filename_list)
+    #  download all WMA DEMs to the specified file path (a list called filename_list contains the specified file path for each DEM)
     for url_item, filename_item in zip(url_list, filename_list):
         urllib.urlretrieve(url_item, filename_item)
     ```